-Street photography is about people, but it does not have to include them.
-This type of photography is about life, and you do not need to smack a person in the middle of a frame to have it be a street shot.
+Street shots often contain people, and many beginners only raise the camera when a person is nearby.
+Yet street photography is really about life, and you do not need to smack a person in the middle of a frame to get a beautiful street image.

 If you find a great area with beautiful light, then capture it like it is.
-It is a typical mistake for photographers to mess up a really interesting scene by including any random passerby.
-Often people seem to think that this passerby is what makes the image a street image, but that could not be further from the truth.
-If you find a good background and want a person to be in the shot, that person needs to be able to add to the photograph.
-Otherwise, try to just capture the scene as it is.
+Don’t mess up an interesting scene by including random passersby!
+If you find a good background and want to include a person in the shot, that person needs to add to the photograph.
+Otherwise, wait for any people to walk on by, then just capture the scene as it is.

 2. You can only photograph on busy city streets

-3. Never photograph a person’s back / You must always include the face
+3. You must always include your subject’s face

 5. Great street photographs are all about luck